Cyber-Chic/nasa/README.md

     The MANBA Archival Sets represent a closed-loop research pipeline curated by **The Moore Signal Archive**.
 Requests for the utilization or publication of these specific transit reports require a formal **Institutional Request**.
 Please include project scope and professional affiliation.

 *   **02 // OPEN-SCIENCE CONTRIBUTIONS (ZOONIVERSE)**
-    Historical contributions (archived under observer handle: **The Moore Signal**) will be transitioned into the (pending) **LLC stewardship framework** for long-term signal persistence.
+    Historical contributions (archived under observer handle: **The Moore Signal Archive**) will be transitioned into the (pending) **LLC stewardship framework** for long-term signal persistence.
 While raw classifications contribute to the public record, the **analytical synthesis** and **archival documentation** remain the proprietary work of the Archive.

 *   **03 // STRATEGIC HANDSHAKE**
     Please initiate the submission protocol via the secure email directory below.
 Inquiries are vetted for alignment with current Archive mission parameters.